demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 The `Result`, a type from the `Chessie` library, [represents](http://fsprojects.github.io/Chessie/reference/chessie-errorhandling-result-2.html) the result of our validation.
 It will have either the `Username` (if the input is valid) or a `string list` (for invalid input)

-> The presense `string list` instead of just `string` is to support an use case where we are interested in capturing all the errors.
+> The presence `string list` instead of just `string` is to support an use case where we are interested in capturing all the errors.
 As we are going to capture only the first error, we can treat this as a `list` with only one `string`.

 The `ok` and `fail` are helper functions from `Chessie` to wrap our custom values with the `Success` and `Failure` part of the `Result` type respectively.

-As we will need the the `string` representation of the `Username` to persist it in the datastore, let's add a [property](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/members/properties) `Value` which returns the underlying actual `string` value.
+As we will need the `string` representation of the `Username` to persist it in the data store, let's add a [property](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/members/properties) `Value` which returns the underlying actual `string` value.

 ```fsharp
 module Domain =